Live Webinar. Complete all three sessions for 11 contact hours.

 Most Physical Therapy State Boards accept webinars as a live offering.
 Please check with your state board to confirm.

-Application has been made to the NJ Board of Physical Therapy.
-Application has been made to the FL Physical Therapy Association for 13 continuing education contact hours.
+Application has been made to the NJ and KY Board of Physical Therapy Examiners.
+Approved by the FL Physical Therapy Association for 13 continuing education contact hours.

 Education Resources, Inc. is an approved provider for Physical Therapy CEUs in the following states: CA, KY, and TX.
 The following state boards of physical therapy accept other states’ approval: AK, AR, AZ, DC, DE, GA, HI, ID, IN, KS, MI, MO, MS, NC, OR, PA, RI, SC, UT, VA, VT, WI, WY.